 Now that you have a better idea about the online dating app market, it's time to take a closer look at launching your mobile dating app.

 Market and Competitors Research

 First, you should analyze the market carefully and get a clear understanding of its current situation, perspectives, and problem areas.
 Remember, because the dating app market is so dense, it's not enough to create another app with a modern design.
 In-depth research will help to find an attractive niche and opportunities to monetize your dating app.

-- Personal demographics,
+- Personal demographics;

-- Education and career background,
+- Education and career background;

-- Typical everyday routine,
+- Typical everyday routine;

-- Possible hobbies and interests,
+- Possible hobbies and interests;

-- Fears and pains.
+- Fears and pain points.

 MVP for a Dating App